denischevalier/StalysVCVPlugin/README.md

 This module is an octal soft-clipping distortion.

-Negative ratio will augment the amplitude of the incoming signal.
-Ratio towards 1 will fold the signal.
+Negative ratio will hard clip the signal.
+Positive ratio will soft clip the signal.
+Extreme values will fold the signal.

 ## Contribute